Primate Encounters

 Costs (in US$)

-We reserve the right to charge for cost increases that occur between when we set trip prices and the date of travel, for example, changes due to the cost of lodging and transportation.
-If you are a single traveler and you desire, we will find a roommate for you.
-If we cannot find you a roommate, we may charge you a single supplement.
-Single rooms are subject to availability.
+If you are a single traveler, we will try to find a roommate for you, but if we cannot pair you with a roommate, we may charge you a single supplement.
+Single rooms cost extra and are subject to availability.

 Payment Schedule